-Ffion Gwyn, a-level art tutor at Coleg Meirion-Dwyfor oversaw the painting of the benches by a group of ten students from college.
+Ffion Gwyn, A-level Art tutor at Coleg Meirion-Dwyfor oversaw the painting of the benches by a group of ten students from college.
+She said:

 “The community was consulted in an online event and the resulting intricate designs are based on fascinating stories, place names and local history and traditions.
 More information can be found about the stories by scanning QR codes on both benches.
 These are linked to the People's Collection Wales website which is maintained by the National Library of Wales, showing more pictures, paintings and information on the Town Council’s project on Criccieth Stories, Legends and Songs, being collected by local historian Robert Cadwalader.”